 Any type of fire pit is alright provided; it is durable and can serve your family comfortably.

-- Wooden Pallets – wooden pallets get treated using methyl bromide.
+Wooden pallets get treated using methyl bromide.
 This chemical turns to gas upon burning and is lethal.

-- Poison plant – poison sumac, poison ivy, and poison oak contain an irritant oil.
+Poison sumac, poison ivy, and poison oak contain an irritant oil.
 Upon burning, it converts into fumes.
-These irritate lungs severely and may lead to allergic responses in a few individuals.
+These irritate the lungs severely and may lead to allergic responses in a few individuals.

 Restrictions involving any form of burning during a temporary ban vary from area to area.
 In several localities, you can have your fire pit during this ban.
 Others have more stringent measures hence won’t allow it.